oroinc/platform/src/Oro/Bundle/TestFrameworkBundle/Behat/README.md

 ### Embedded Form Mappings

-It's common happens that form appears in iframe.
+Sometimes, a form appears in the iframe.
-Behat can switch to iframe by it's id.
+Behat can switch to the iframe by its id.
-For the appropriate filling the form in iframe you should to specify iframe id in form options:
+To fill in the form in the iframe correctly, specify iframe id in the form options:

 ```yml
 oro_behat_extension:
   elements: